Back to top

 Values

-• Allow user to remove the network from the Knox Manage agent configuration (default on).
+• Allow user to remove network from Knox Manage agent configuration (default on).
 Allows the user to remove the Wi-Fi policy from the Knox Manage agent.
 This setting has no effect on the network's entry Android Wi-Fi manager.

 Setting Description Supported system